 His personal photographic passion is to explore the imagery of daily commuters across New York’s public transportation.
 These projects examine the interplay of light and shapes: while most are granted visual access to the object of reality, these photographs attempt to interpret their appearance and rediscover subjects in magical situations.
-His latest personal project attempts to capture the residents that represents the mosaic of Ethnicities that is Queens.

 Ed’s additional interests revolved around event photography, with organizations including:

 · NIKE and Kenny Graham’s West 4th Street Basketball Tournaments;

 .
 The Museum of the City of New York which celebrates and interprets the city, educating the public about its distinctive character, especially its heritage of diversity;